Robin Harris (comedian)

-Robin Hughes Harris Sr. (August 30, 1953 – March 18, 1990) was an American comedian and actor, best known for his recurring comic sketch about "Bébé's Kids".
-He was posthumously nominated for the Independent Spirit Award for Best Supporting Male for his performance in film House Party.
+Robin Hughes Harris Sr. (August 30, 1953 – March 18, 1990) was an American comedian and actor, best known for his recurring comic sketch about "Bé-bé's Kids".
+He was posthumously nominated for the Independent Spirit Award for Best Supporting Male for his performance in the film House Party.

-Childhood
+Early life

-Robin Harris was born in Chicago, Illinois.
+Harris was born in Chicago, Illinois.
 His father, Earl, was a welder, and his mother, Mattie, was a factory seamstress.
 In 1961, the family moved to Los Angeles, where he attended Manual Arts High School.
 Harris then attended Ottawa University in Kansas.
 During this time, he began to hone his craft of comedy.
 He worked for Hughes Aircraft, a rental car company, and Security Pacific Bank to pay his bills.
-In 1980, he debuted at Los Angeles' Comedy Store.
+In 1980, he debuted in Hollywood at The Comedy Store.

 Career

 During the mid-1980s, Harris worked as the master of ceremonies at the Comedy Act Theater.
 His "old school" brand of humor began to gain him a mainstream following.
-Harris made his acting debut playing a bartender in I'm Gonna Git You Sucka (1988).
-Harris also had roles in 1989's Do the Right Thing and Harlem Nights.
-Harris played the father of Kid in House Party (1990).
-He followed up later that year with a small role as a jazz club MC in Mo' Better Blues.
+Harris made his acting debut playing a bartender in I'm Gonna Git You Sucka.
+He also appeared in Do the Right Thing and Harlem Nights.
+Shortly before his death, Harris played the father of Kid in House Party (1990) and had a small role as a jazz club MC in Mo' Better Blues.

+The second episode of sketch comedy show In Living Color aired just over a month after his death, and was dedicated to his memory.
+In 2006, a posthumous DVD, titled We Don't Die, We Multiply: The Robin Harris Story, was released.
+The film features never-before-seen performances by Harris and accolades from such contemporaries as Martin Lawrence, Bernie Mac, Cedric the Entertainer, D. L. Hughley, Robert Townsend, and Joe Torry.
+The film also features a rap performed and dedicated to Harris by his son, Robin Jr.